IBE160/SG-Lotte/docs/sprint-artifacts/tech-spec-epic-1.md

 ## Acceptance Criteria (Authoritative)

-1. Users can successfully register with email and password.
+1. Users can successfully register with email and password *via Supabase Auth*.
-2. Users receive an email verification link upon registration.
+2. Users receive an email verification link upon registration *from Supabase*.
-3. Users cannot log in until their email is verified.
+3. Users cannot log in until their email is verified *by Supabase Auth*.
-4. Users' accounts are marked as verified after clicking the verification link.
+4. Users' accounts are marked as verified *by Supabase Auth* after clicking the verification link.
-5. Users can successfully log in and log out.
+5. Users can successfully log in and log out *via Supabase Auth*.
 6. Users can edit their primary fitness goal and core dietary preference via the onboarding flow.
 7. New users are presented with a 5-step guided onboarding process after email verification.
 8. User preferences (fitness goal, dietary, persona) selected during onboarding are securely saved to their profile.